 - Debt capacity, issuance and management: By Colorado Law (the State constitution), the Authority cannot enter into any action creating a multiple fiscal year debt or other financial obligation unless first submitted to a vote of the registered electors residing within the boundaries of the Authority; - However, the Law allows the Board to enter into installment or lease purchase contracts, subject to annual appropriation with the following limits: - for the purchase of property or capital equipment; - the term of any such contract may not extend over a period greater than the estimated useful life of the property or equipment; - Additionally, Authority policy prohibits debt with the following exceptions: - use of a credit card for business-related purposes; - borrowing from unassigned fund balance in an amount greater than can be replenished by certain, otherwise unencumbered revenues within 90 days after borrowing without Board approval; - Derivatives do not fit within the overall debt management program and are prohibited; - The Authority does not have written policies concerning debt structuring, issuance or management practices.
-The Authority plans to prepare a debt policy in accordance with GFOA best practices and advisories; - Reserve or stabilization accounts: the Operating reserve requirement is fifteen percent of the annual budgeted amount of operating revenues (consisting of sales tax and transit fare revenues) or a 2-month average of budgeted operating expenditures, whichever is larger.
-This reserve would allow the Authority to maintain service levels for a 12 month period when experiencing a fifteen percent reduction in sales tax and transit fare revenue.
+The Authority plans to prepare a debt policy in accordance with GFOA best practices and advisories; - Reserve or stabilization accounts: the Operating reserve requirement is at least an average of two months of budgeted General Fund Revenues to Operating Reserves or an average of 2 months of budgeted General Fund Expenditures) whichever is larger.
+Revenues include sales and use tax, service contracts, fares, operating grants and contributions.
+Expenditures include operation expenditures, operating expenditures allocated to service contracts and debt service.
 Additionally, capital reserves are committed based on Board requirements as to amount.
-Prior Board approval is required to use reserved funds, to not reserve funds in a given year or use fund balance when expenditures exceed revenues in a given year. - Operating/ capital expenditure accountability: Review of actual expenditures to budget by department will be performed on a monthly basis taking action to bring the department expenditures within budget when necessary.
+Prior Board approval is required to use reserved funds, to not reserve funds in a given year or use fund balance when expenditures exceed revenues in a given year. - Operating/capital expenditure accountability: Review of actual expenditures to budget by department will be performed on a monthly basis taking action to bring the department expenditures within budget when necessary.